ideoforms/isobar/README.md

     SEQUENCE (sequence.py)
     PSeq             - Sequence of values based on an array PSeries          - Arithmetic series, beginning at <start>, increment by <step>
+    PRange           - Similar to PSeries, but specify a max/step value.
     PGeom            - Geometric series, beginning at <start>, multiplied by <step>
     PLoop            - Repeats a finite <pattern> for <n> repeats.
     PConcat          - Concatenate the output of multiple finite sequences